zushenyan/ds-algo/data-structure/graphs/network-flow-elementary-math/README.md

 - an eqauals sign (`=`)
 - the result of the expression

 All the `n` expression results must be different.
 If there are multiple valid answers, output any of them.
-If there is no valid answer output a single line with the string "impossible" instead.
+If there is no valid answer, output a single line with the string "impossible" instead.

 ![example-1](example-1.png)
 ![example-2](example-2.png)